The UK now boasts six of the world's top 20 universities, according to a new global table.

 However the rankings also suggest that UK universities struggle to keep up with the US when it comes to cutting-edge research.

-Of UK universities, only Cambridge made the top 30 for research citations, with UCL, Oxford and Imperial in the top 50.'Not complacent'
+Of UK universities, only Cambridge made the top 30 for research citations, with UCL, Oxford and Imperial in the top 50.

 "The UK invests below the OECD average in higher education, so it is unrealistic to expect its universities to continue to punch above their weight indefinitely," said John O'Leary, of the QS global academic advisory board.

 "The current success of leading institutions shows how vital it is that the government matches the investments being made by other countries in order to maintain their world-class status."